Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Services operate at an average frequency of 475 trips per day across all routes, translating to roughly 35 weekly trips per individual stop.
+Service frequency averages 475 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport